Self-esteem: Take steps to feel better about yourself

 - Mistaking feelings for facts.
 You confuse feelings or beliefs with facts.
 For example, "I feel like a failure, so I must be a failure."

 - Negative self-talk.
 You undervalue yourself, put yourself down or use self-deprecating humor.
-This can result from overreacting to a situation, such as making a mistake.
 For example, "I don't deserve anything better."

 4. Adjust your thoughts and beliefs